CMDR-Squedie/EDConstrDepot/README.md

 The tool scans ALL your journal entries since Trailblazers update launch.

-To speed up application launch and/or skip long finished constructions, change the JournalStart option in the .ini file.
+To speed up application launch and/or skip long finished constructions, change the IncludeFinished and JournalStart options in the .ini file.

 Features:
 - construction depot requested commodity tracking